Chapter 5 Enable parallel trading on multiple symbols

 As trader state will get updated, it will notify the leader about its new state to be stored.
 This way whenever a trader process would crash, the leader will be able to start a new trader process with the last known state.

-This setup will also allow us to start and supervise multiple traders for a single symbol which our naive strategy will require in the future(next chapter).
+This setup will also allow us to start and supervise multiple traders for a single symbol - something our naive strategy will require in the next chapter.

-For each symbol that we will be trading on we need the above trio of services(Leader + DynamicTraderSupervisor + Trader), to effectively initialize(and supervise) them we will add an Naive.SymbolSupervisor that will start both Naive.Leader and Naive.Dynamic:
+For each symbol that we will be trading on we need the above trio of processes(Leader + DynamicTraderSupervisor + Trader).
+To effectively initialize(and supervise) them we will add an Naive.SymbolSupervisor that will start both Naive.Leader and Naive.DynamicTraderSupervisor:

 We will need multiple symbol supervisors, one for each symbol that we would like to trade on.
 As with traders, they will be dynamically started on demand, this should give us a hint that we need another dynamic supervisor that will supervise symbol supervisors and will be the direct child of our Naive.Supervisor(Naive.Application module):